 The team has worked hard all day and now it’s time to head to dinner.
 Or you have a new product to roll out to clients and you’d love to showcase it over a working lunch.
 Whatever the reason, having a private dining space can make all the professional difference when your company is looking to host a luncheon, dinner, or networking cocktail event in Seattle.
 This savvy town of tech and innovation knows how important this type of privacy can be to an organization’s bottom line.
 Planning an event in Seattle should be a breeze - it's loaded with lots of creative options sure to wow clients, customers, and employees alike.

-Now that the restaurant industry has jumped in with both feet to accommodate patrons again, a private dining space allows your company or clients to be in the mix, without fighting the crowds.
+Now that the restaurant industry has jumped in with both feet to accommodate patrons again, a private dining space in Seattle allows your company or clients to be in the mix, without fighting the crowds.
 The Vendry can help you begin your search for the perfect spot.
 Below are 15 stellar private dining choices, sure to make your next professional meeting over food and drink a memorable one.

 Neighborhood: Queen Anne